 Current information for travellers

-Find out what you should pay attention to when holidaying abroad, what regulations apply and what persons arriving from a risk area need to know.
+Find out to what you should pay attention when holidaying abroad, what regulations apply and what persons arriving in Germany after spending time in a risk area need to know.

 In principle, Germans are able to holiday in EU countries.
 This also applies to some other European countries.
 However, travel outside of the EU may be problematic.

 Please check there for entry regulations before starting your journey.
 Many countries currently do not allow entry if you are travelling from Germany.

 Entering Germany from a risk area